Pet Fix Voucher Program

 - Cat neuter: $35

-- FREE* spay/neuter for qualifying Polk County residents
+- FREE* spay/neuter for qualifying Polk County residents only

 - FREE rabies vaccine & microchip included with each spay or neuter